Harmonica Links.com

 You've never heard a band with just harmonicas before?
-Use the following links to visit the websites of the world's finest harmonica groups, trios, and bands past and present.
+Use the following links to visit the websites of the world's finest harmonica groups, harmonica trios, and harmonica bands past and present.
 The only instruments you will find in these ensembles are harmonicas.

 "With their first hit, "Peg O' My Heart" in 1947, The Harmonicats gained international recognition as one of the premier harmonica talents in show business history.
 They have been listed in the Encylopedia Brittanica, Guinness Book Of World Records and enjoy a place at the Smithsonian Institute in Washington DC."